 - You get married

 - Your child is a full-time student between the ages of 18 and 23

-- Your child becomes permanently disabled before age 18
+- Your child becomes permanently disabled before the age of 18

 - You become responsible for a dependent parent whose income falls below a certain threshold

 For VA disability benefit purposes, a spouse, a child, or a parent in some circumstances can be considered a dependent.
-If you are qualified for VA disability pay with at least a 30% VA disability rating, it is possible to add dependents to your VA benefits at basically any time.
-The VA recognizes that your circumstances may change over time, so it allows you to qualify for a higher benefit level if you take on additional financial responsibility for others.
+If you are qualified for VA disability pay with at least a 30% VA disability rating, it is possible to add dependents to your VA benefit plan at basically any time.
+Veterans Affairs recognizes that your circumstances may change over time, so it allows you to qualify for a higher benefit level if you take on additional financial responsibility for others.

 Let’s take a closer look at each of the eligibility circumstances that might lead to your adding a dependent to your VA disability compensation.

 1. You Get Married

 Gaining a spouse is a perfect time to add a dependent to your VA disability benefits.
 While the VA also recognizes common law marriages, the marriage ceremony represents a life-changing event that immediately changes your financial situation.
 It’s also important to note that the VA recognizes same-sex marriage.

 2. You Have a Baby or Adopt a Child

 For any eligible child living in your household that you take financial responsibility for, you can receive dependent benefits – as long as that child is under 18 years old.
 This includes any biological children you may have, along with any children you adopt.

 3. Your Child is a Full-Time Student Between the Ages of 18 and 23